 Summer Writing Challenge: 31 days of Summer Writing Prompts + Activities

 The summer holidays are approaching or maybe already here for some of you!
 And what better way to spend your summer holidays than perfecting your writing skills with our amazing summer writing challenge!
 That’s 31 days of summer writing prompts to keep you writing for a good whole month!
 Get out your notebook and pencil and put your brain into creative mode, as each day you will be completing a creative writing exercise.
-By the end of the 31 days, you will have nifty little collection of summer stories to tell your friends or keep as inspiration for future masterpieces!
+By the end of the 31 days, you will have a nifty little collection of summer stories to tell your friends or keep as inspiration for future masterpieces!
 You can download our summer writing challenge printable here or see the list below of the 31 days of summer writing prompts.
 Oh and that’s not all – We even included 10 bonus summer writing activities for you to try out after you have finished the 31 days summer writing challenge!

 31 days of Summer Writing Prompts